 His story is that he searched all of Ireland for a beautiful maiden.
 Aonghus eventually found Caer, who was with 150 other maidens destined to turn into swans on November 1, the feast of Samhain.
 Aonghus transformed himself into a swan so he could be united with Caer, who followed him back to his palace on the River Boyne, now modern-day Newgrange.

 Danu - Matriarch of Power

-Danu is best known for being the matriarch of the power Irish god family Tuatha de Danaan (People of the Goddess Danu).
+Danu is best known for being the matriarch of the powerful Irish god family Tuatha Dé Danann (People of the Goddess Danu).
 Some point to Dagda as her father.

 Dagda - "The Good God"

 Dagda is known as ‘The Good God.’
 He is portrayed as having both super-human strength and appetite.
 Dagda is paired with goddesses Morrigan and Boann, and is the father of Brigit and Aengus Mac Oc.
-His attributions were a large club which had the dual power of killing men, as well as bringing them back to life, a set of two pigs – one roasting and one growing, a harp used to summon the seasons, and a great cauldron which provided an endless source of food
+His attributions were a large club that had the dual power of killing men, as well as bringing them back to life, a set of two pigs – one roasting and one growing, a harp used to summon the seasons, and a great cauldron that provided an endless source of food.

 Brigit - Fire of Inspiration, Hearth, and Forge